-Bulgaria: CEZ, Energo-Pro reject allegations of market abuse17.
-July 2017. / SEE Energy News
+Bulgaria: CEZ, Energo-Pro reject allegations of market abuse, SEE Energy News

 Bulgarian electricity distribution subsidiaries of Czech energy companies CEZ and Energo-Pro have rejected the allegations of abuse of dominant market position posted by the Bulgarian Commission for Protection of Competition (CPC).